preciofishbone/OmniaDocs/my-workplace/notification-panel/index.rst

 1. Edit the page.
 2. Show Settings.
-2. Open the Notification Panel by clicking the cog wheel.
+3. Open the settings for the Notification Panel by clicking the cog wheel.

+Something like the following is shown:

 .. image:: notification-header-settings.png